esafwan/sound-hunter-FirefoxOS/README.md

 # Sound Hunter

-(This is a fork I using to learn on.
+(This is a fork I'm using to learn on.
 Please use the original one.)

 It's an app to Firefox OS, which searches for music on multiple sources.
 The app is a child project of [Sound Hunter Website](http://raphamorim.com/sound-hunter/) that looks for music using speech recognition.